zmwebber/lightwell-react-social/lightwell-social-experiment/README.md

 ### `npm run db`

 Runs the node server for internal database testing.
+Nodemon has been installed for easier development.

 ### `npm test`